rogaha/www.docker.io/_pages/community.md

 Sharing what you have built with Docker is a great way to help people understand the value of Docker.
 If you have
     a great story to tell we'll be happy to help you spread the word.

-* Tell your story at a company tech talk, tweet (#docker.io, @getdocker)  present at your local user group, or submit a talk proposal to a conference or event about how you are using Docker
+* Tell your story at a company tech talk, tweet (#docker.io, @docker)  present at your local user group, or submit a talk proposal to a conference or event about how you are using Docker
 * If you are using Docker,  in production, become a public reference like [these](http://blog.docker.io/2013/07/docker-projects-from-the-docker-community/)
 * Write a tutorial like [these](http://blog.docker.io/2013/06/14-great-tutorials-on-docker/)